start() method of the

 loopEndproperty) are silently clamped to the maximum value allowed.
 The computation of the offset into the sound is performed using the sound buffer's natural sample rate, rather than the current playback rate, so even if the sound is playing at twice its normal speed, the midway point through a 10-second audio buffer is still 5.

-- The duration of the sound to be played, specified in seconds.
-If this parameter isn't specified or is 0 (the default), the sound plays until it reaches its natural conclusion or is stopped using the
+The duration of the sound to be played, specified in seconds.
+If this parameter isn't specified, the sound plays until it reaches its natural conclusion or is stopped using the

 stop()method.
 Using this parameter is functionally identical to calling